Skip to main content

 TalkLabel

-This is the function name that will be called when you interact with the object and is how you get scripts called upon interaction.
+This is the function name that will be called when you interact with the object and is how you get scripts called upon interaction with an NPC.

 ContactLabel